OpenComputingLab/educational-jupyter-notebook-qa-automation/src/intro.md

 Tools are also available for performing quality checks on more general texts, including formatters that can be applied to the underlying raw text or spell checkers that perform a "linting" role on the text content.
 Inline spell-checking tools that can be found in many word processors, and that highlight typographical errors as the user types, might be thought of as a "live" linting tool.
 Many text editors, such as the VS Code editor, provide support for a wide range on "inline" support tools, including spell checkers and document formatters, through application extensions.

+As well as static analysis, checks can also be run to test for correct code execution.
+Using a reference notebook with run cells, a second version of the notebook can be run and its cell outputs compared with the reference notebook outputs.
+In this way, any negative side effects regarding the execution of legacy notebooks arising from updating the code execution environment can be detected.

-This document describes a range of tools that can be used as part of two sorts of quality process:
+This document describes a range of tools that can be used to support quality processes:

 - *document transformers*, whereby documents are transformed from one state to another, for example through the application of a formatter that changes the visual appearance of a piece of text without changing its content or a transformer that transforms documents of one type to another;
-- *document reporters*, in which a function generates a report based on the static analysis of one or more documents; examples include spellcheckers and linters.
+- *document reporters*, in which a function generates a report based on the static analysis of one or more documents; examples include spellcheckers and linters;
+- *code evaluation checks*, where code cells are executed and checked against reference values or output tests.

 ## Automation Pathways